Sep 05, 2022

 This tutorial will cover everything you need to know about referral programs, from the definition and benefits to referral program examples.
 We’ll also explain a step-by-step process to create a referral program, including tips, ideas, and recommended software.

-What Is a Customer Referral Program?
+What Is a Referral Program?

 A referral program refers to a word-of-mouth marketing strategy encouraging existing customers to recommend a brand’s products to their network.
 Through the program, customers are incentivized with referral rewards, like discounts and free products.